mrh1997/pytcc/README.md

 First of all you have to build the TCC binaries by running cmake to create your platform specific project files and then build your project files.
-In a second step you build the python C-extension via setup.py
+In the last step you build the python C-extension as wheel via setup.py.

 ## Linux
 ```
 >> cmake -B tinycc-bin/linux64
 >> cmake --build tinycc-bin/linux64 --config Release
->> tox
+>> pip wheel -w wheels .
 ```

 ## macOS
 ```
 >> cmake -B tinycc-bin/mac64
 >> cmake --build tinycc-bin/mac64 --config Release
->> tox
+>> pip wheel -w wheels .
 ```

 ## Win32
 ```
 >> cmake -A Win32 -B tinycc-bin/win32
 >> cmake --build tinycc-bin/win32 --config Release
->> tox
+>> pip wheel -w wheels .
 ```

 ## Win64
 ```
 >> cmake -A x64 -B tinycc-bin/win64
 >> cmake --build tinycc-bin/win64 --config Release
->> tox
+>> pip wheel -w wheels .
 ```

-If you build on linux or mac replace "win64" by "linux64" or "mac64";
-To build on 32bit architecture replace "win64" by "win32" and "x64" by "Win32".

-Alternatively you could choose any directory as output for the TCC binary and set the environment variable ``TCC_BUILD_DIR`` to the corresponding directory.
+Alternatively you could choose any directory as output for the TCC libraries build by cmake and set the environment variable ``TCC_BUILD_DIR`` to the corresponding directory.

+If you want to run the unittests the recommended way is running tox after you built the TCC binaries.

 # Howto debug